Table of Contents

 Flow

-All of our top ten beginner corals will require a moderate amount of flow.
-This can be provided with either a strong return pump, or wavemaker.
+Among our top ten beginner corals, a moderate level of water flow is necessary.
+This can be achieved using a robust return pump or a wavemaker.

 1) Green Star Polyps (Pachyclavularia)